Promoting amateur sport development and participation for Calgarians of all ages.

-Applications are accepted and reviewed by the Amateur Sport Grant (ASP) Committee three times per year: January 15th, May 15th and October 15th.
-The review process can take up to twelve weeks and could include a site visit or meeting with a committee member.
-After applications have been reviewed, the ASP committee forwards its recommendations to the Parks Foundation Calgary Board of Governors for final ratification.
+Applications are reviewed by the Amateur Sport Grant Committee and the process may take up to twelve weeks.
+This review could include a site visit or meeting with a committee member.
+After applications have been reviewed, the ASP Committee forwards its recommendations to the Parks Foundation Calgary Board of Governors for final ratification.